 With natural gas grills, you never have to worry about running out of fuel when outdoor cooking.
 The lines on these grills are permanent, just like the fuel lines for your stove.

 Electric grills are a great choice if you live in an apartment or condo where gas or charcoal grilling is not allowed.
-Requiring nothing more than a nearby electrical outlet, electric grills are typically the smallest grill sizes and include portable grills and tabletop grills.
-Marinades or liquid smoke can make up for the absence of cooking flavors provided by grills that use other fuels.
+Requiring nothing more than a nearby electrical outlet, electric grills are typically the most compact.
+Other small grills include tabletop, portable grill types.
+Helpful pro tip: Marinades or liquid smoke can make up for the absence of cooking flavors provided by grills that use other fuels.

 Speaking of that smoky flavor, smokers are ideal for it when outdoor cooking.
 Just think “low and slow.”
-Like the name implies, smokers cook meats over indirect heat with smoke.
-We have WiFi smokers, Bluetooth smokers, water smokers and vertical smokers.
-Either way, the outdoor cooking results are delicious.
+As the name implies, smokers cook meats over indirect heat with a savory smoke.
+Offset smokers use a convenient firebox door that is separated from the main cooking chamber.
+This design lets you stoke the fire without opening the cooking chamber lid and maintain a consistent cooking temperature.
+We also have smokers, Bluetooth smokers, water smokers, vertical smokers and electric smokers.
+Either way, the cooking results are delicious.

 How to Clean Grills

-The best times to clean grills are right before or right after you cook—when grills are nice and hot.
-After preheating grills, scrub the grill grates with a good grills brush to remove any leftover food particles.
+The best time to clean a grill is right before or right after you cook – when the surface is nice and hot.
+After preheating the grill, scrub it with a firm brush to remove any leftover food particles.
 Use a long-handled brush, to avoid the risk of burns.
-After you’ve cleaned the grill grates, spray it with cooking spray or you can dip a paper towel in oil and wipe over the grill grates.
-That will keep your food from sticking to the grills.
+After you’ve cleaned the grill grates or flat top grills, spray it with cooking spray or you can dip a paper towel in oil and wipe over the grill surface to keep your food from sticking the next time.

 Other Things to Consider for Outdoor Cooking

-Protect your grill and outdoor cooking from the elements with some good grill covers.
-Don’t forget about the wood smoking chips, charcoal, smoker pellets, lump charcoal and charcoal briquettes.
-We also carry side burners, grill grates and grilling pellets for your grills and outdoor cooking needs.
+Protect cast iron grills and other outdoor cooking equipment from the elements with high-quality grill covers.
+Don’t forget about the must-haves – wood smoking chips, smoker pellets, briquette and lump charcoal.
+We also carry side burners, and grill grates for any outdoor cooking need.

-The next time you’re ready for some outdoor cooking, take a look at our grills and smokers.
-We have everything you need to make your outdoor cooking, backyard barbecue or tailgate a success.
+The next time you’re ready for some outdoor cooking, look to The Home Depot’s vast, top-rated selection of equipment from the most wanted brands.
+From 2-burner gas grills to smokey, wood fire grills – we have everything you need to make your outdoor cooking, backyard barbecue or tailgate – a tasteful success.